 FOR IMMEDIATE RELEASE

-The Notah Begay III (NB3) Foundation is a national, award-winning Native American nonprofit organization dedicated to reducing Native American childhood obesity and type 2 diabetes.
-The NB3 Foundation invests in evidence-based, community-driven and culturally relevant programs that promote health, physical activity and nutrition, ensuring healthy futures for Native American children and their communities.
-We are committed to ensuring that all Native American youth live healthy, happy and fulfilled lives.
-Learn more about the NB3 Foundation at: www.nb3foundation.org.
+The Notah Begay III (NB3) Foundation is a national, award-winning Native American nonprofit organization dedicated to Native American children’s health.
+Our mission is to ensure Native children achieve their full potential by advancing cultures of Native American community health.
+The NB3 Foundation invests in community-driven and culturally relevant programs that promote healthy nutrition, physical activity, cultural connections and youth development.
+We are committed to a vision that all children live healthy, happy and fulfilled lives.
+Learn more about the NB3 Foundation at: www.nb3foundation.org

 The San Manuel Band of Mission Indians is a federally recognized Indian tribe located on the San Manuel Indian Reservation near Highland, California.
 San Manuel exercises its inherent sovereign right of self-governance and provides essential services for its citizens by building infrastructure, maintaining civil services and promoting social, economic and cultural development.
 As descendants of the indigenous people of the San Bernardino highlands, passes, valleys, mountains and high deserts, the Serrano people of San Manuel have called this area home since time immemorial and are committed to remaining a productive partner in the San Bernardino region.